 Doelstellingen van dit vak

-Reader combined with handbooks on European and Comparative company law: A. Cahn and D.C.
+Reference list with literature combined with handbooks on European and Comparative company law: A. Cahn and D.C.
 Donald, Comparative Company Law, Cambridge University Press 2010.